 Do not use shades of gray - even light grays will be automatically converted to black and covered with varnish.

-Requirements and notes for selectively UV and 3D varnished elements
+Requirements and Notes for Selectively Varnished UV and 3D Elements

 • Minimum line thickness: 0.4 mm.